tigattack/blog.tiga.tech/content/posts/selfhost-location-history/index.md

 Whether you wish to use the mobile app or not, you will need to run the Recorder.

-The Recorder has a very simple web page which is useful during setup, testing, and debugging, but it's not a particularly nice way to view location history.
+The Recorder has a very simple web interface which is useful during setup, testing, and debugging, but it's not a particularly nice way to view location history.

 For a nicer way to browse through your location history, you can deploy the Owntracks Frontend, a single-page Vue.js application.
 This is what you see in this post's header image.